edwinchoate/faze/README.md

 Feel free to experience with new ways to play the game!
 You can create new rules to make the game your own.

 Currently **Faze** works only on desktop platforms.
-If you experience any technical issues on small screen sizes, try to migrate to a device with a screen at least ``1170 pixels`` wide.
+If you experience any technical issues on small screen sizes, try to migrate to a device with a screen at least ``1170 px`` wide.
 If you have any questions or ideas, don't hesitate to shoot me an email at [edwin.choate@gmail.com](mailto:edwin.choate@gmail.com).

 Enjoy!